 Kimiko Burton, Member

-Burton serves on the Board of Directors for the John Burton Foundation for Children Without Homes, a nonprofit organization dedicated to improving the quality of life for California’s homeless children and developing policy solutions to prevent homelessness with an emphasis on children in foster care and emancipated foster children.
+Burton serves on the Board of Directors of John Burton Advocates for Youth, a nonprofit organization dedicated to improving the quality of life for California’s homeless children and developing policy solutions to prevent homelessness with an emphasis on children in foster care and emancipated foster children.

-She is a native San Franciscan and a proud graduate of Lowell High School, the University of California at Davis, and Hastings College of the Law.
-Prior to law school, she lived in Kyoto, Japan where she attended the Kyoto Nihongo Gakko (Kyoto Japanese Language School).
-While there, she taught both French and English to individual students.
-She currently lives with her two children in San Francisco.
+She is a native San Franciscan and a proud graduate of Lowell High School, the University of California at Davis, and UC Law San Francisco.
+She has two adult children and currently lives in San Francisco.